Buffalo Bill: Early life and education

 In Kansas, the family was frequently persecuted by pro-slavery supporters.
 Cody's father spent time away from home for his safety.
 His enemies learned of a planned visit to his family and plotted to kill him on the way.
 Bill, despite his youth and being ill at the time, rode thirty miles (48 km) to warn his father.
 Isaac Cody went to Cleveland, Ohio, to organize a group of thirty families to bring back to Kansas, to add to the antislavery population.
 During his return trip, he caught a respiratory infection which, compounded by the lingering effects of his stabbing and complications from kidney disease, led to his death in April 1857.

 After his death, the family suffered financially.
-At age 11, Bill took a job with a freight carrier as a "boy extra".
-On horseback he would ride up and down the length of a wagon train and deliver messages between the drivers and workmen.
+At age 11, Bill worked for the freight carrier Russel, Major, and Waddel as a "boy extra".
+On horseback, he would ride up and down the length of a wagon train and deliver messages between the drivers and workmen.
 Next, he joined Johnston's Army as an unofficial member of the scouts assigned to guide the United States Army to Utah, to put down a rumored rebellion by the Mormon population of Salt Lake City.

 According to Cody's account in Buffalo Bill's Own Story, the Utah War was where he began his career as an "Indian fighter":

 At the age of 14, in 1860, Cody was caught up in the "gold fever", with news of gold at Fort Colville and the Holcomb Valley Gold Rush in California.
 On his way to the goldfields, however, he met an agent for the Pony Express.
 He signed with them, and after building several stations and corrals, Cody was given a job as a rider.
 He worked at this until he was called home to his sick mother's bedside.

 Cody claimed to have had many jobs, including trapper, bullwhacker, "Fifty-Niner" in Colorado, Pony Express rider in 1860, wagonmaster, stagecoach driver, and a hotel manager, but historians have had difficulty documenting them.
 He may have fabricated some for publicity.
 Namely, it is argued that in contrast to Cody's claims, he never rode for the Pony Express, but as a boy, he did work for its parent company, the transport firm of Russell, Majors, and Waddell.
 In contrast to the adventurous rides, hundreds of miles long, that he recounted in the press, his real job was to carry messages on horseback from the firm's office in Leavenworth to the telegraph station three miles away.